MolBIFFM/diana/README.md

 The specification of statistical tests on individual modules with respect to either Gene Ontology or Reactome enrichment or the distribution of measurements across the protein-protein interaction network.

 CORUM, Gene Ontology and Reactome enrichment can be assessed with respect to the respective annotation or the protein-protein interaction network.
+The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets.

 To assess the distribution of measurements, these can be classified in a binary way to measure the modules' enrichment of proteins which exhibit measurements exceeding a specified threshold.
 Alternatively, the distribution of measurements within separate modules can be compared with the remaining network.